Configuration And Administration By Using Options And Annexes

 - Settings that are specified in the Tenant of the agent, which are overridden by:

-- Settings that are specified in the Agent Group(s) to which an agent belongs (in cases in which an agent is a member of more than one group, Workspace Web Edition considers the union of options that are set in each group; if an option is declared in two different groups, each of which has a different value, Workspace Web Edition uses built-in rules to resolve the conflict (see Conflict Resolution for Configuration Options for information about how such conflicts are resolved--Note: Virtual Agent Groups are not supported), which are overridden by:
+- Settings that are specified in the Agent Group(s) to which an agent belongs (in cases in which an agent is a member of more than one group, Interaction Workspace considers the union of options that are set in each group; if an option is declared in two different groups, each of which has a different value, Interaction Workspace uses built-in rules to resolve the conflict (see Conflict Resolution for Configuration Options for information on how such conflicts are resolved.
+Note: Virtual Agent Groups are not supported), which are overridden by:

 - Settings that are specified in the Person object that corresponds to the agent.